 Our Glow platform has groups and resources for all age levels which children and young people can access with their Glow login.
 Each group has links to useful websites which can be accessed at home.
 The team is developing a site to share these links with parents.
-This will not require a separate login and we expect this to be live next week (Week Commencing the 30th of March).

-Stirling Council has set up a dedicated telephone advice line and email enquiry service for those seeking advice about children and young people’s support needs, learning and well being during the current COVID-19 pandemic.
+Stirling Council has set up a dedicated telephone advice line and email enquiry service for those seeking advice about children and young people’s support needs, learning and wellbeing during the current COVID-19 pandemic.

 You can contact the advice line by either:

-- Telephone - 01786 404040, Option 5 (Monday to Friday from 10am to 12.30pm and from 1.30pm to 4pm)
+- Telephone - 01786 404040, Option 5 (Monday to Friday from 10am to 12.30pm)

 - Email Us